 I arrived in London on a Sunday morning and had an easy time at the airport.
 Though I looked for a bus service for an economical way to get downtown from the airport, I think I was a bit early.
 I ended up taking a metered cab for the roughly 50 minute ride into the city, which cost me a whopping £85 ($140).
 (Thank goodness I could expense it, but I would definitely look for a more cost-effective option next time.)

 I arrived at the Hotel Rathbone and was able to get to my room immediately, which was great after an overnight flight.
 The hotel might be a bit older than some of the fancier options, but I found it to be convenient, comfortable and spacious.
 There was also a bar and nice lobby area which was well-utilized by guests in the evening.

 Since I only had a few hours of free time scattered over a couple of afternoons, I was looking for a way to cover the most ground in a short period of time.
 It prompted me to do something highly out of character — I took a hop-on, hop-off bus tour!
 There are a couple of companies that offer similar tours, but I signed on for The Big Bus tour, which had a deal through my hotel.

-For £27 ($43) I got a ticket that was good for 48 hours and made stops at all the big landmarks.
+For £27 ($43) I got a ticket that was good for 48 hours and, although it missed fun spots like Notting Hill, it made stops at all the big landmarks.
 Considering that some of the big sites are spread out, it was an economical way to get to a lot of places.

 I got on the bus near Hamley’s toy store, the London equivalent of FAO Schwartz, and we headed down to Trafalgar Square, which proudly featured a large clock counting down to the start of the 2012 Olympic Games.
 From there, we drove along the Thames River and crossed over the London Bridge.